-So it’s good to hear that local couple Nick and Bianca Chapman are about to launch their baby, To Be Consumed, early next month.
-A shop and deli right there in the bowels of Leytonstone High Road Overground, it’ll be chocka with useful items, from bread to craft beer, to pick up during the day.
+So it’s good to hear that local couple Nick and Bianca Chapman have launched their baby, To Be Consumed.
+A shop and deli right there in the bowels of Leytonstone High Road Overground, it’s chocka with useful items, from bread to craft beer, to pick up during the day.

-They’ll also be offering a “bijou menu” of meat and cheese boards, toasties and seasonal specials, alongside a rotating offer of filter coffee, tea and non-alcoholic drinks.
+They’re also offering a “bijou menu” of meat and cheese boards, toasties and seasonal specials, alongside a rotating offer of filter coffee, tea and non-alcoholic drinks.

-“Our produce will be locally sourced where possible,” he says, “and wines will be predominantly organic, biodynamic or low intervention, but always from reputable small producers who work with passion and integrity.”
+“Our produce is locally sourced where possible,” he says, “and wines predominantly organic, biodynamic or low intervention, but always from reputable small producers who work with passion and integrity.”

 The simple concept?
 “A warm, welcoming and inviting place, free of pretension and preconceptions, where anyone from a novice to a connoisseur can come and find something they enjoy.”